Yagrr/library-app/README.md

 A simple library application to save books to a reading list.

 # TO DO

 #### Features

-- [ ] Basic form features (book title, author, pages, isRead?)
+- [ ] Basic form features (book title, author, pages)
 - [ ] JS script for adding and removing book: implement with a library[] stack and renderer
+- [ ] Change isRead? boolean into a % slider based on #pages to track how much of the book has been read.

 #### Formatting

 - [ ] Page layout with header, buttons, main content (library) grid, auto placement of new book cards
 - [ ] Pop-up modal with form
 - [ ] Mobile compatibility

 # Learnings
 - Object-oriented programming with JS